-The Ukrainian certification system is based on the Law on Standards, Technical Requirements and Compliance Evaluation Procedures, Law on Standardization, law on Conformity Certification, and Presidential Decree "Provision on State Inspection on Consumer Rights Protection".
+In most cases conformity certification of food products is not required (Article 32 of the Law On main Principle and Safety Requirements for Food Products).
+However importers of fish and seafood report that conformity certification (for shipment or for production facility) remains absolutely essential for the custom clearance of the product due to separate GOU resolution demanding such certification.
+An exporter is advised to contact certification authorities as listed below to clarify this issue.
+Ukrainian certification system is based on the Law on Standards, Technical Requirements and Compliance Evaluation Procedures, Law on Standardization, Law on Conformity Certification, and Presidential Decree "Provision on State Inspection on Consumer Rights Protection."
 These regulations define the development and application of Standards (known by the Ukrainian abbreviation "DSTU") and Technical Regulations.
-Ukrainian legislation on conformity certification also contains multiple Cabinet of Minister Resolutions.
-Current legislation also puts the State Inspection on Consumer Rights Protection (SICRP) created on April 6, 2011 and eight other authorities in charge of certification and compliance.
-Compliance Certification of agricultural products will be conducted through the SICRP, State Veterinary and Phytosanitary Service, State Agricultural Inspection of the Ministry of Agriculture and Food and State Sanitary Epidemiological Service of the Ministry of Health of Ukraine.
+Ukrainian legislation on the conformity certification also contains multiple Cabinet of Ministers Resolutions.
+Current legislation also indicates the State Inspection on Consumer Rights Protection (SICRP) created on April 6, 2011 and seven other authorities in charge of certification and compliance are also listed in the document.
+The SICRP activity is coordinated through the Ministry of Economic Development and Trade.
+Compliance Certification of agricultural products is conducted through the SICRP, State Veterinary and Phytosanitary Service, and the State Sanitary Epidemiological Service of the Ministry of Health of Ukraine.

-In its design current Ukrainian legislation in many instances mimics EU system, but remains in transition from Soviet-type scheme to a modern one.
-This transition adds to uncertainty that agricultural producer or importer face.
-The system is based on both compulsory (Technical Regulation a.k.a.
-Technical Reglaments) and voluntary (State Standard) regulations.
+In its design, current Ukrainian legislation in many instances mimics the EU system, but remains in transition from Soviet-type scheme to a modern one.
+Enforcement is also different.
+This transition period adds to the uncertainty that agricultural producers and importers face presently.
+The system is based on both compulsory (Technical Regulation also known as Technical Regulations) and voluntary (State Standard) regulations.

-Technical Regulations are legal public acts establishing mandatory requirements for product, service, or production process to eliminate threats to national security, to protect life, health, and property rights of consumers, protect animals, plants and environment.
+Technical Regulations are legal public acts establishing mandatory requirements for products, services, or production processes to eliminate threats to national security, to protect life, health, and property rights of consumers, protect animals, plants and environment.
 It may also contain requirements for terminology, labels, packaging, marking or labeling requirements as they apply to a product, process or production method.
-By the time when this report is drafted Ukraine adopted only 31 Technical Regulation most of which copy EU safety Directives.
+In recent years, Ukraine adopted over 30 Technical Regulation most of which mimic EU safety Directives word-by-word.

 State Standards (DSTUs) are documents approved by the competent authority, which provides guidelines or characteristics that relate to the products, production processes or services with which compliance is not mandatory.
-The standard also may include requirements for terminology, labels, packaging, marking or labeling requirements as they apply to a product, process, or service.
-In a view of legislator, Standard is a auxiliary document that if followed allows to achieve compulsory safety requirements listed in Technical Regulation; although producer is free to chose other production techniques that can yield the same safety result.
-Although clearly marked as "not mandatory" safety requirements of DSTUs may be considered as mandatory in case if related Technical Regulation is not yet adopted (majority of products).
-Another Law also recognizes DSTU as mandatory in cases if there is a direct reference to DSTU in a Technical Regulation, but in both cases qualitative requirements of the DSTUs are not compulsory.
-SICRP remains in charge for compliance certification since no Law guiding state market surveillance and control of food products is adopted.
+The standard also may include requirements for terminology, labels, packaging, marking, or labeling requirements as they apply to a product, process, or service.
+From the legislators perspective, a Standard is an auxiliary document that if followed will help achieve compulsory safety requirements listed in Technical Regulation; although producers are free to chose other production techniques that can yield the same safety results.

+Although clearly marked as "not mandatory" safety requirements of DSTUs may be considered as mandatory in case if related Technical Regulation is not yet adopted, which is the case for the majority of products.
+Another Law also recognizes DSTU as mandatory in cases if there is a direct reference to DSTU in a Technical Regulation, but in both cases, qualitative requirements of the DSTUs are not compulsory.
+SICRP remains in charge for compliance certification since no laws guiding state market surveillance and control of food products have been adopted.